Wacky-Mole/WackysDatabase/README.md

 <img src="https://wackymole.com/hosts/red%20forge.webp" width="700"/>

-Cloned recipes need a unique name.

-1.2.4 Expanded Recipe Compatibility to Recipe_ ( Modification only, no cloning)

-If cloning a recipe of a cloned item, clonePrefabName needs to be cloned item prefab.

-Recipe searches for prefab to put recipe next to it.
+name: (Required must be Unique)

+clonePrefabName: (Required if clone)

+craftingStation: "" is hand crafted

+minStationLevel: minstation required

+maxStationLevelCap: Caps the station level to stop it from going outside possiblity: not working

+repairStation: Where you can repair piece, people should be careful with this one

+amount: obvious

+disabled: disables recipe for everyone

+reqs: (Required) requirements to build: Item:amount:amountPerLevel:refundable,

     Arrows x50 will be put above Arrow x20

-reqs: requirements to build: Item:amount:amountPerLevel:refundable,

 </details>